leleist/exact-raster-poly-extract/README.md

 Any contributions are welcome.

 Current ToDos:
-- implement dedicated polygon ID handover
+- implement dedicated polygon ID handover.
-- solve varying nodata patterns in raster bands to enable extraction from composited stacks
+- solve varying nodata patterns in raster bands to enable extraction from composited stacks.

 ## Acknowledgments